creamxiao/snake_robot/README.md

 If you already have your _OpenCV_ installed on you computer, congratulations.
 Otherwise, skip to [OpenCV installation instructions](#opencv-quick-installation) and remember to come back after you succeeded.

 ### qpOASES:
 The following steps are extracted from [_qpOASES_ manual](https://www.coin-or.org/qpOASES/doc/3.2/manual.pdf).
-You can chech the manual for more details.
+You can chech out the manual for more details.
 1. Download [_qpOASES_](https://github.com/coin-or/qpOASES).
 You obtained a zipped archive, unpack the archive.
 2. A new directory qpOASES-3.2.1 will be created.
 From now on we refer to (the full path of) this directory (or the one you used to check out the latest stable branch) by `<qpOASES-dir>`.
 3. Compilation of the qpOASES library libqpOASES.a and test examples: